fcorti/alfresco-audit-analysis-reporting/Pentaho/Pentaho v7 development environment setup.md

 ## Installing Pentaho Data Integration

-sudo apt-get install libwebkitgtk-1.0-0

-Installing **Pentaho Data Integration** is an easy task you can find documented [here](http://fcorti.com/2014/01/03/how-to-install-pentaho-data-integration-5-kettle/).
+Installing **Pentaho Data Integration** is an easy task you can find documented [here](http://fcorti.com/2016/12/05/installing-pentaho-data-integration-7/).
 In any case, pay attention to use the right version (in our case v7.0).

 Please always remember to execute a first start, executing `spoon.sh` and closing after its first launch.